Gyeongju Historic Areas South Korea

 South Korea, Gyeongju Historic Areas, Bulguksa Temple

-Originally, the extensive temple complex consisted of about 200 wooden buildings, arranged around several courtyards.
+The extensive temple complex originally consisted of about 200 wooden buildings arranged around several courtyards.
 Currently, the complex is much smaller, but it is very valuable in terms of architecture and religion.
 Bulguksa is the parish monastery of the School of Chogye, which manages 61 other monasteries scattered throughout the country.

 Bulguksa temple treasures

-There are stone stairs that symbolise a bridge connecting the people’s world beneath and the Buddha’s world above.
-Also, there is a historic gate that leads to the temple, guarded by Four Heavenly Guards.
-There are two valuable pagodas in the main courtyard: Dabotap Pagoda and Seokgatap Pagoda, and eight National Treasures.
-You can find there also several valuable pavilions and temples in the complex, where the faithful can worship the Buddha.
+Stone stairs symbolise a bridge connecting the people’s world beneath and the Buddha’s world above.
+A historic gate leads to the temple, guarded by Four Heavenly Guards.
+Two valuable pagodas, Dabotap Pagoda and Seokgatap Pagoda, and eight National Treasures are in the main courtyard.
+The complex also has several valuable pavilions and temples where the faithful can worship the Buddha.

-In the Bulguksa temple, it is also worth paying attention to the gardens.
-Like the entire monastery complex – gardens were built following the principles of feng shui.
+The gardens of the Bulguksa temple are also worth observing.
+Like the entire monastery complex, the gardens were built according to the principles of feng shui.
 Therefore, striving is visible to emphasize the natural beauty of nature, preserved in an unchanged form.

 Practical information

 Bulguksa is also a place where you can stay for a Teplestay, for short stay sessions, for 1-2 days.
-Staying in the temple allows participants to experience the lives of Buddhist practitioners and to learn about various aspects of Korean culture and history through stories told by monks.
-During their stay, participants are taught various forms of meditation, have the opportunity to eat a traditional meal with the monks living in the temple, participate in the tea ceremony, copy Buddhist books by hand, and learn to glue paper lanterns in the shape of a lotus flower.
-You can read more about the program, how to sign up and what the temple offers, at templestay.com
+Staying in the temple allows participants to experience Buddhist practitioners’ lives and learn about various aspects of Korean culture and history through stories told by monks.
+During their stay, participants are taught different forms of meditation, have the opportunity to eat a traditional meal with the monks living in the temple, participate in the tea ceremony, copy Buddhist books by hand, and learn to glue paper lanterns in the shape of a lotus flower.
+You can read more about the program, how to sign up and what the temple offers at templestay.com

-• When we were visiting the temple, the faithful were preparing for the solemn celebration of the Buddha’s birthday.
-On this occasion, all pavilions and squares located within the complex were decorated with paper lanterns and hundreds of fresh flowers.
+• When we visited the temple, the faithful were preparing for the solemn celebration of the Buddha’s birthday.
+On this occasion, all pavilions and squares within the complex were decorated with paper lanterns and hundreds of fresh flowers.

-• In April and early May – wisteria blooms in Korea.
+• In April and early May, wisteria blooms in Korea.
 It can be found at that time in wet forests and on the banks of streams in China and Japan.
-Wisteria is an extremely decorative high-climbing vine, which in early spring is covered with garlands of lilac flowers.
-These are extremely beautiful plants that not only look amazing but also smell very pleasant.
-We were lucky to see them in full bloom in the temple gardens because in other parts of the country, the wisterias had already faded and there were no more flowers on the trees.
+Wisteria is a highly decorative, high-climbing vine covered in early spring with garlands of lilac flowers.
+These are lovely plants that not only look amazing but also smell very pleasant.
+We were lucky to see them in full bloom in the temple gardens because the wisterias had already faded in other parts of the country, and there were no more flowers on the trees.

 South Korea, Gyeongju Historic Areas, Bulguksa Temple